 Total New Benefit Value = $6,200

-Here are some other notable benefits that have rolled over.
+Here are some other notable benefits.
 As expected, there’s still significant value to be had from these perks.
 Centurion Lounges are a cut above any other domestic lounge offering (when it’s not insanely crowded).
 The airline fee credit is a bit cumbersome in practice but can prove useful.
 And hotel status is a nice-to-have.

 - AmEx Centurion Lounge Access: 12 new or upcoming premium lounges across the United States